 - 3 whole ripe bananas, mashed

 - 1 cup carrots, shredded

 - 1 tablespoon olive oil

 - 1 ½ cups gluten-free flour

 - 1 cup old-fashioned oats, plus 2 tbsp

 - 1 tsp cinnamon

-Using an ice cream scooper transfer batter to individual muffin liners.
-Top with remaining 2 tbsp of oats and bake for 20-22 minutes on the top rack of your oven.
+- Using an ice cream scooper transfer batter to individual muffin liners.
+Top with remaining 2 tablespoon of oats and bake for 20-22 minutes on the top rack of your oven.